-NYS Guidelines require students to pass the Algebra II Regents Exam to receive an Advanced Regents Diploma.
+- 10th grade students are required to have passed the Geometry Common Core Regents Exam with an 85%. - NYS guidelines require students to pass the Regents Exam in Algebra II Common Core to receive an Advanced Regents Diploma.

 AP PRE-CALCULUS